Akuli/jou/vm/README.md

     - `expect` would be an unnecessary dependency.

 Dependencies (in addition to what you need for Jou anyway):
+- All architectures and operating systems: `sudo apt install wget openssh-client netcat-traditional`
-- x86: `sudo apt install openssh-client qemu-system-x86`
+- x86: `sudo apt install qemu-system-x86`
-- aarch64: `sudo apt install openssh-client qemu-system-aarch64 qemu-efi-aarch64 ipxe-qemu`
+- aarch64: `sudo apt install qemu-system-aarch64 qemu-efi-aarch64 ipxe-qemu`